quakkels/eCSSentric/readme.md

 ### Variable Naming Conventions

-MinimaCSS's philosophy for variable naming has two parts:
+eCSSentric's philosophy for variable naming has two parts:

 1. Start with specifics for the smallest piece, then get more descriptive by appending the next biggest context.